shyamp1-byte/shyamp1-byte.github.io/README.md

-# shyamp1-byte.github.io
+# ITIS 3135 UNCC

-This repository contains the code for a website I created as part of a class project.
+- This repository contains the code for a website I created as part of a class project.
 The website serves as a showcase of my work and skills, highlighting various projects I completed during the course.
 It includes details about me, the tools and technologies I used, and an interactive portfolio of my accomplishments.

 # What did I learn?